 The alcohol rehab admissions process starts with completing admissions forms for rehab and other necessary paperwork.
 Subsequently, a comprehensive medical evaluation is conducted to assess your physical well-being, identify any alcohol-related health conditions, and determine if medication is needed.
 This rehab evaluation process may include physical exams, lab tests, and other assessments.

-Admission into a dual-diagnosis rehab program, designed for individuals with both substance use disorders and underlying mental health conditions, closely resembles the process in traditional substance abuse rehab.
+Admission into a dual-diagnosis program, designed for individuals with both substance use disorders and underlying mental health conditions, closely resembles the process in traditional substance abuse rehab.
 However, it involves additional assessments and considerations.
 The admission process for dual diagnosis rehab generally includes the following steps:

 - Initial contact: You or your loved one initiates contact with the dual diagnosis rehab facility